techpmsap/S4HC_Leonardo_PW2018/Prerequisites/Prerequisites.md

 ### <a name="install-maven"></a>Install Apache Maven for Windows/Mac
-You might need Maven tool installed on you workstation.
+SAP offers a Maven plugin to support Java developers in using Maven to develop SAP Cloud Platform applications.
+You need Maven tool installed on you workstation.
 Here are the steps to install Maven.

 #### WINDOWS